EmrullahY223/SFD_BMD_Calculator/README.md

 # SFD_BMD_Calculator
-A program to calculate Shear Force and Bending Moments on a beam
+A program to calculate and plot Shear Force and Bending Moments on a beam